How to make E-sports live streaming experience more immersive, interactive and exciting for gamers?

 Taunt is never an individual mobile game.
 For all the reputations and items you may win in a Taunt game, that sync to your account of the game you were watching & playing Taunt for.
 For example, if you are playing Taunt while watching a Fornite competition, you could win the bonus items for your Fornite account by winning the challenges in the live Taunt game!

-We want players to game for the game they are watching, and that never only limits on tapping on the cellphone's screen.
-Players actually want to control the game at some key, exciting moments, so we offer them an opportunity to imitate what the character is doing in the live match with gesture control UX designs.
+We want players to interact seamlessly, tapping on the screen is just first step.
+Players want to control the game at some key, exciting moments, so we offer them an opportunity to imitate what the character is doing in the live match with gesture control designs.

 To fulfil players' will to "be the best" and sense of achievement, there is also a big screen UX design aside from the mobile application.
 Such a screen will be projected in the public, for example, the offline match broadcast event.
 It will strongly show off players' performance along with the live broadcast going.

-Quickly after the initial product was lacunched, I was given a mission to envision what Taunt App in the future should be based on the early users' feedback that:
+Quickly after the initial beta was lacunched, I was given a mission to envision what Taunt App in the future should be...

 After several iterations within two weeks, I did an elevator pitch to the lead and CEO with a concise presentation and prototypes of my solutions.
 The deliverable won the team's and his heart and some of them got implemented immediately into the latest update.